Jefferson County, Texas: Economy

 The area is served by deep-water ports located at Beaumont, Port Arthur, Orange, and Sabine Pass.
 The Sabine Neches Waterway provides deep-water access to ocean-going vessels, which are served by public ports within the county.
-The waterway is the 8th largest port in the US by tonnage.
+The waterway is the 8th largest port in the U.S. by tonnage.

-The county is traversed by Interstate Highway 10, US Highways 90 and 69-96-287, State Highways 73, 87, and 105 and three farm-to-market roads.
-Rail and motor freight carriers also provide freight service to the county.
-The Jack Brooks Regional Airport located between Beaumont and Port Arthur provides passenger and freight service and is currently serviced by one commuter passenger air carrier.

-The economy of the county is based primarily on petroleum refining; the production and processing of petrochemicals, bio-fuels and other chemicals; the fabrication of steel and steel products; shipping activity; the manufacture of wood, pulp, food and feed products; agriculture; and health care services.
+The county's economy is primarily based on petroleum refining; the production and processing of petrochemicals, bio-fuels and other chemicals; the fabrication of steel and steel products; shipping activity; the manufacture of wood, pulp, food and feed products; agriculture; and health care services.
 The county continues to diversify its economic base as evidenced by the increase of jobs in the services and government sectors.
 The county is also home to the largest military off-load port in the world.